carlosbrando/rails21-book/text/04_ActionPack/06_cache.markdown

 	config.cache_store = :mem_cache_store, "localhost"
 	config.cache_store = MyOwnStore.new("parameter")

-To make things even more easy, it was included the following comment bellow *environments/production.rb* file, in order to remember you of this option.
+To make things even easier, the comment bellow is included in *environments/production.rb* file, in order to remind you of this option.

 	# Use a different cache store in production
 	# config.cache_store = :mem_cache_store